soffes/SAMCoreImageView/Readme.markdown

 # SAMCoreImageView

 Render a CIImage in an OpenGL thingy so it's real fast and junk.
-You won't see any speed up on the simular, but on the device it's nuts fast.
+You won't see any speed up on the simulator, but on the device it's nuts fast.

 This is basically [TLDFastCoreImageView](https://github.com/patr1ck/TLDCoreImageDemo/blob/master/TLDCoreImageDemo/TLDFastCoreImageView.h) by [Patrick Gibson](https://github.com/patr1ck).
 Thanks Patrick!